-Room temps for these foods are a veritable breeding ground for harmful (and possibly deadly) bacteria like E. coli O157:H7, Staphylococcus aureus, Campylobacter, Salmonella.
+Room temps for these foods are a veritable breeding ground for harmful (and possibly deadly) bacteria like Campylobacter, E. coli O157:H7, Salmonella, and Staphylococcus aureus.

 Stop Foodborne Illness wants to help you understand the important role temperature plays in keeping your food safe and you free from the perils of foodborne illness.
 So, let’s cover some food temperature basics and specific things you need to do to stay food safe.